-The Government has established the independent Office of Best Practice Regulation (OBPR) within the Queensland Competition Authority to advise on regulatory issues and provide a rigorous and transparent approach to making and reviewing regulation.
+The Office of Best Practice Regulation (OBPR) within the Queensland Productivity Commission advises on regulatory issues and supports a transparent approach to the making and review of regulation.

-- An effective Regulatory Impact Statement (RIS) System to discourage growth of unnecessary regulation – ensuring that any new regulation is subject to rigorous and transparent consideration of the potential impacts on all stakeholders.
+Effective regulatory impact analysis, such as through a Regulatory Impact Statement (RIS), helps discourage the growth of unnecessary regulation by ensuring that any proposed new regulation considers the potential impacts on all stakeholders.

-Agencies are required to seek the OBPR's advice as to whether a RIS is required for any regulatory proposal and to submit all RISs to the OBPR for an assessment of their adequacy.
-OBPR will also report annually to Government on agency compliance with the RIS System.
+Agencies are required to seek the OBPR's advice as to whether a RIS is required for any regulatory proposal and to submit all RISs to the OBPR for assessment.